 This is just general information, not legal advice.
 If you need legal advice, we urge you to find a lawyer who can help you.

-If you feel you’re being sexually harassed, you’re probably right.
-It is very rare for people to mistakenly feel like they’re being sexually harassed.
-You know your situation best, and if what’s happening feels to you like sexual harassment, it almost certainly is.
+Let’s start here: If you think you’re being sexually harassed, you’re probably right.
+It’s very rare for people to mistakenly feel like they’re being harassed.
+If what’s happening feels to you like harassment, it almost certainly is.

 You might wonder if it’s workplace sexual harassment if it happens to everyone and is happening all the time